mjovanc/numru/README.md

 ![crates.io](https://img.shields.io/crates/v/numru.svg)
 [![documentation](https://img.shields.io/badge/docs-numru-blue?logo=rust)](https://docs.rs/numru/latest/)

-A high-performance scientific computation library written in Rust.
+A high-performance numeric computation library written in Rust.

 ## Motivation

-Numru is a scientific computation library that aims to provide a high-performance, easy-to-use, and flexible API for numerical operations.
+Numru is a numeric computation library that aims to provide a high-performance, easy-to-use, and flexible API for numerical operations.
 It is inspired by NumPy, a popular numerical computation library in Python.
-Numru is designed to be a fundamental library for scientific computing with Rust.
+Numru is designed to be a fundamental library for numeric computing with Rust.

 ## Get Started